maraisr/dimples/README.md

 ### constructor(input: Buffer|string, options: Config)
 `input` is either a Buffer or a string of the source JavaScript `options` is an object containing 1 required property: `views` which is the directory of where to start finding templates.
+Also specify a `compress` property, which will compress the output of the dimples manager.

 #### .compile(void): Buffer
 Returns a Buffer of the new source with Jade templates.